 Policy applications need to be completed in order to begin coverage.
-This is a positive step each person must make.
-Without coverage in force before a disability begins there is no opportunity to apply for benefits, or file a claim.
+Each person must make this positive step.
+Without coverage in force before a disability begins, there is no opportunity to apply for benefits, or file a claim.

 WI Short Term Disability Benefits

 Wisconsin does not offer a state program.
-But private short term disability options are available to many employees.
+However, private short-term disability options are available to many employees.
 Many will ask how long the benefits last, how much do I get, and what is the total amount to expect.
 The answer depends upon the policy configuration, which is commonly determined at time of policy application.

 How Much Do You Get

 Benefit totals are a function of the monthly benefit amount.
 Most policies allow a policyholder to purchase up to 2/3 of monthly gross income.
-There is often a hard dollar limit to the monthly benefit that can reach $6,500.
+A hard dollar cap often limits the monthly benefit amount to no more than $6,500.
 Each issuing company has different policies.
 The policyholder is eligible to purchase the maximum monthly benefit amount, or any level below.

 The policy elimination period also determined how much you get.
 The elimination period describes the length of time the policyholder is disabled before benefits begin.
 Shorter elimination periods yield higher benefit totals when filing a claim, but also mean higher premium payments.